kekland/NISServer/README.md

 Base URL is <code>https://nis-api.herokuapp.com/</code>
 ## Account
 ### /Login/ ###
-Log in to system - this request authenticates user to system and allows to use other requests
+Log in to system - this request authenticates user to system and allows to use other requests.

+If request succeeded, you will recieve cookie called loginID.
+You should keep it forever, because this is the key to all requests.

 _Query_ :
 - _pin_ : Personal Identification Number